Westminster Shorter Catechism

 Q. 55.
 What is forbidden in the third commandment?

 Q. 56.
-What is the reason attached to the third commandment?
+What is the reason annexed to the third commandment?

-The reason attached to the third commandment is that though the breakers of this commandment may escape punishment from men, yet the LORD your God will not suffer them to escape his righteous judgement.[a]
+A. The reason annexed to the third commandment is that however the breakers of this commandment may escape punishment from men, yet the Lord our God will not suffer them to escape his righteous judgment.

 Q. 57.
 Which is the fourth commandment?

-The fourth commandment is: Remember the sabbath day by keeping it holy.
-Six days you shall labour and do all your work, but the seventh day is a sabbath to the LORD your God.
-On it you shall not do any work, neither you, nor your son or daughter, nor your manservant or maidservant, nor your animals, nor the alien/stranger within your gates.
-For in six days the LORD made the heavens and the earth, the sea and all that is in them, but he rested the seventh day.
-Therefore the LORD blessed the seventh day and made it holy. [a] [a].
-Exo 20:8-11; Deu 5:12-15
+A. The fourth commandment is, Remember the sabbath day, to keep it holy.
+Six days shall You labor, and do all thy work: but the seventh day is the sabbath of the Lord thy God: in it You shall not do any work, You, nor thy son, nor thy daughter, thy manservant, nor thy maidservant, nor thy cattle, nor thy stranger that is within thy gates: for in six days the Lord made heaven and earth, the sea, and all that in them is, and rested the seventh day: wherefore the Lord blessed the sabbath day, and hallowed it.

 Q. 58.
 What is required in the fourth commandment?

-The fourth commandment requires the keeping holy to God such set times as he has appointed in his Word, in particular, one whole day in seven, to be a holy sabbath to himself.
+A. The fourth commandment requires the keeping holy to God such set times as he hath appointed in his word; expressly one whole day in seven, to be a holy sabbath to himself.

 Q. 59.
-Which day of the seven has God appointed to be the weekly
+Which day of the seven hath God appointed to be the weekly sabbath?

-From the beginning of the world to the resurrection of Christ God appointed the seventh day of the week to be the weekly sabbath,[a] but thereafter he appointed the first day of the week ever since, to continue to the end of the world, which is the Christian sabbath.
+A. From the beginning of the world to the resurrection of Christ, God appointed the seventh day of the week to be the weekly sabbath; and the first day of the week ever since, to continue to the end of the world, which is the Christian sabbath.

 Q. 60.
 How is the sabbath to be sanctified?